One for the Money (film): Production

 In an October 2010 interview, author Janet Evanovich stated that TriStar Pictures had purchased the rights to her novel thirteen years previously, and the film had been in development hell since that time.
 When asked about the status of the film, Evanovich commented, "Hard to believe they've been sitting on this multi-million dollar franchise for all these years but go figure."
 In February 2010, Variety announced that Katherine Heigl had been cast to play Stephanie Plum.
 In April 2010, Lionsgate announced that they had acquired distribution rights, would co-produce with Sidney Kimmel Entertainment and Lakeshore Entertainment (which had acquired the rights from Columbia), and Julie Anne Robinson (The Last Song) would direct.

 The film adaptation was produced by Tom Rosenberg for Lakeshore Entertainment, with Katherine Heigl playing the role of Stephanie Plum.
 The production was shot in metropolitan Pittsburgh from July to early September 2010.
 Principal photography began the week of July 12, 2010, in the borough of Ambridge in suburban Beaver County, and continued in six different locations in the town.
 Pittsburgh's Central Northside neighborhood as well as the recently shuttered UPMC facility in the inner suburb of Braddock, doubled for the book's setting of Trenton, New Jersey, neighborhoods and government buildings.
 Establishing shot of bridge overlooking Trenton, New Jersey was filmed in Kittanning.

+The end credits showed, "In Fond Memory of Michael Dennison", because costume designer Dennison died from a brain aneurysm on September 2, 2010 during the film shoot in Pittsburgh, stunning the cast and crew of the film, which was preparing to wrap principal photography.